burger4d/Krevetka-chess-engine-project/README.md

 (note that I am working on the implementation of the lichess API, so be patient)
 PS: note also that using bots on online chess platforms is considered as cheating.

-here: 👉https://lichess.org/@/KrevetkaBot (actually the bot was banned)
 ![game](https://user-images.githubusercontent.com/104983707/170866422-873fb47d-0310-46db-b7e9-55fbe7cb5910.gif)

-# Run it!
-run this command in the cmd: pip install -r requirements.txt

-You must run the main.py file, if you want to play with the GUI(You can play without AI in the command just by running the krevetka.py file).
-I will also recommend to run it with the python interpreter pypy(here 👉 https://www.pypy.org/), dividing by two the waiting time(maximum 60s without, vs 30s with)).

-(PS: There is a lot of code that is redundant and there are tons of improvements that can be made.)